influxdata/giraffe/giraffe/README.md

   - **shadeBelow**: _boolean.
 Optional._ Uses **colors**.
 Indicates whether the area below each line should be shaded.

   - **shadeBelowOpacity**: _number.
-Optional._ A value between 0 and 1 for the [_CanvasRenderingContext2D globalAlpha_](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/globalAlpha) of the shaded color below each line.
+Optional._ A value between 0 and 1 inclusive for the [_CanvasRenderingContext2D globalAlpha_](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/globalAlpha) of the shaded color below each line.
 No effect when **shadeBelow** is false or not included.

 - **ScatterLayerConfig**: _Object_.
 Maximum one per `<Plot>`.
 Properties are: